housten/OIDC-AWS-Lab/README.md

 ✅ **Next:**
 Try to break it!
 Remove the `id-token: write` permission and see how the secure route rejects the call.
 Try changing the audience in the token request to something else and see how the secure route rejects it.
+Read the IAM vs JWT guide in this repo to see more about different ways to use OIDC when calling services.
 ---

 Happy experimenting! 🎉